 This can be done via a combination of SME review and through machine learning technology that evolves to apply remedial activities automatically because the rules created through correcting broken records can contain the information required to fix other records that fail the same rules.

 It might sound like futuristic hype – because AI is so hot right now – but this is a very practical example of how new technology can address a real and immediate problem, and in doing so complement the bank’s overarching data governance framework.

 It means that the constant push towards optimised customer journeys and propositions, increased regulatory compliance, and IT transformation can rely on regularly-perfected data at a granular, departmental level, rather than lifting and dropping compromised or out-of-date datasets.

 Then the current frustration at delays in simply getting to use data can be avoided, and cost-effective, meaningful results for the business can be delivered in days or weeks rather than months or years.

 Matt Flenley is currently plying his trade as chief analogy provider at Datactics.
-Check out Self-Service Data Quality™ – our award-winning interactive data quality analysis and reporting tool that is built to be used by SMEs and ships with over 1000 pre-built rules – if your company’s data is keeping you awake at night.
+If your data quality is keeping you awake at night, check out Self-Service Data Quality™ – our award-winning interactive data quality analysis and reporting tool that is built to be used by business teams who aren’t necessarily programmers.